 The $39 monthly subscription to the Peloton App also lets you stream yoga, strength training and even outdoor workouts from anywhere.

 2. Best for Athletes: NordicTrack S22i Studio Cycle

 Imagine this: You're cycling at home, following along with the instructor on your exercise bike's built-in screen, when suddenly your incline and resistance increase, seemingly on their own.
 Wild, right?

 With NordicTrack's S22i Studio Cycle, the elite-level instructor on your screen can literally adjust your personal workout — digitally, of course.
 Whenever you want, you can stream an on-demand cycling class onto your 22-inch interactive screen and start sweating while the coach holds you accountable.

-Mecayla Froerer, a certified personal trainer with iFit, is a huge fan of the fact that the S22i can be adjusted for incline, a feature most indoor cycling bikes don't offer.
+Mecayla Froerer, CPT, a certified personal trainer with iFit, loves that the S22i can be adjusted for incline, a feature most indoor cycling bikes don't offer.
 "Varying your incline and decline strengthens your leg muscles in a different way and better conditions you for outdoor cycling," she says.

 Membership to the streaming service is included for a year after you buy the bike, and then you'll pay $39 per month.
 That subscription also includes non-cycling offerings like yoga and full-body bootcamps that you can follow comfortably by rotating the bike's screen to face away from the seat.

 3. Best for Small Spaces: Echelon Connect Bike Ex-5s